Quacksilber/BatchRenderObjects/README.md

 (Note that by default, Blender overwrites images, that have the same name.
 If you keep this setting, the addon would replace a "suzanne.obj" render with a "suzanne.fbx" render!)

+#### Override Materials
+There is the possibility to predefine a material, that will override any materials in the imported objects.
+If this option is untouched or empty, the standard materials per object will be used.

 ### Currently supported file-formats:
 - .obj